 If the written alternatives presented by PEF are rejected, PEF must be apprised of the reasons in writing, within 10 calendar days of receipt.
 If the written alternatives presented by PEF are accepted, and such action affects terms and conditions of employment, the State and PEF through the Governor's Office of Employee Relations shall develop a Memorandum of Understanding that can override contrary existing Collective Bargaining Agreement provisions in order to make the alternatives acceptable.

-John Currier Executive Deputy Director Governor's Office of Employee Relations
+John Currier Deputy Director for Contract Negotiations and Administration Governor's Office of Employee Relations